hupster/modsync/README.md

 Checks presence of a Minecraft launcher in either Program Files (x86)\Minecraft or the Minecraft folder.
 If not present, download launcher 'MinecraftDownloadFile' from the FTP server and put it in the Minecraft folder.
 The 'MinecraftDownloadFile' should be the version without installer that you can get [here](https://minecraft.net/download).

-- Check Forge
+- Check Fabric or Forge

+Depending on setting 'MinecraftMode':

+Vanilla: Create default profile for 'MinecraftVersion' if required, runs vanilla Minecraft (no mods).

+Fabric: Checks if 'FabricVersion' is installed.
+If not, download and install 'FabricDownloadFile', and update launcher profile to use 'FabricVersion'.
+Make sure that 'FabricDownloadFile' does install 'FabricVersion'.
+Use the .json file that is placed in the 'installdir\versions\fabric-loader-xyz\' directory by the Client install from [Fabric](https://fabricmc.net/use/installer/).

-Checks if 'ForgeVersion' is installed (use the version shown below at Settings or newer).
-If not, create default profile for 'MinecraftVersion' if required, download and install 'ForgeDownloadFile', and update launcher profile to use 'ForgeVersion'.
+Forge: Checks if 'ForgeVersion' is installed (use the version shown below at Settings or newer).
+If not, download and install 'ForgeDownloadFile', and update launcher profile to use 'ForgeVersion'.
 Make sure that 'ForgeDownloadFile' does install 'ForgeVersion'.
 Use the .jar installer from [Forge](http://files.minecraftforge.net/minecraftforge/).

 - Sync Folders